Table of Contents

 How Collateral Works

 Does the bank write the loan off as a loss?
 If you took out a secured loan (which requires collateral), the answer is no. The collateral is liquidated and sold to pay off all or most of the loan balance.
 Therefore, collateral is used as a form of security for the lender.
-It guarantees they won’t lose money by lending to you (or at least minimize their losses).
+It guarantees they won’t lose money by lending to you (or at least it minimizes their losses).

-In many cases, however, a small business loan isn’t taken out specifically to purchase a hard asset like real estate or equipment.
+In many cases, however, a small business loan isn’t taken out specifically to purchase a hard asset such as real estate or equipment.
 When this is the case, you’ll typically need to use another type of asset, such as equipment, buildings, cash reserves, accounts receivable, or inventory, to secure the loan.
 Generally, an asset qualifies as collateral if it can be sold by the bank for cash.

 What Can and Can’t Be Used as Collateral